StephenHogsten/TableTopSwap2/README.md

 - [ ] messaging
 - [ ] email notification
 - [ ] handle trades with no owned games better
-- [ ] put user in local storage or something to navigate properly
 - [ ] paginate
 - [ ] automatically match people
 - [ ] more validators for mongoose models